Rhyd-Lewis/GCol/README.md

 ## Textbook

-The algorithms and techniques used in this library are based on the 2021 textbook by Lewis, R. M. R. (2021) [A Guide to Graph Colouring:
+The algorithms and techniques used in this library come from the 2021 textbook by Lewis, R. (2021) [A Guide to Graph Colouring:
 Algorithms and
 Applications](https://link.springer.com/book/10.1007/978-3-030-81054-2),
 Springer Cham.
 (2nd Edition).
 In bibtex, this book is cited as: